Orwell Astronomical Society (Ipswich)

 Horace expected to finish work on the OG on 20 August, and the committee made plans to re-install it on 29 August.

 While Horace was working on the OG, members of OASI attempted to adjust the declination circle of the Tomline Refractor, which had been 45° out of alignment for as long as anyone could remember.
 (It is tempting to speculate that the circle had been re-fitted incorrectly when the telescope declination bearing was repaired in 1889.)
 However, with the OG removed, the telescope was badly out of balance along the length of its tube and, in order to adjust the declination circle, it proved necessary to remove the massive lead counterweight on the other end of the declination axis from the telescope.
-When the counterweight was removed, there was a tense moment as the telescope, now severely unbalanced in both RA and Dec, started to slew rapidly and threatened to collide with other equipment or occupants in the dome!
+When the counterweight was removed, there was a tense moment as the telescope, now severely unbalanced in both RA and declination, started to slew rapidly and threatened to collide with other equipment or occupants in the dome!
 Everyone present scrambled to help control the rampaging instrument and fasten a system of ropes to hold it steady, enabling work to continue safely.
 Eventually, the declination circle was removed and refitted to show the correct reading.

 Horace worked to the agreed schedule and members of OASI collected the OG on 26 August and duly re-installed it in the Tomline Refractor on 29 August.
 His reports on the micrometer eyepiece (June 1973) and the OG and various eyepieces (25 August 1973):